AMagd/AMagd/README.md

 ### **Hi there** 👋 🇪🇬

-**🚀 Seeking new opportunities in AI, ML, and Computer Vision.
+**🚀 Seeking new job opportunities in AI, ML, and Computer Vision.
 Connect with me to explore possibilities!**

 I am currently a research intern at Johns Hopkins University CCVL Lab, focusing on generative models and reinforcement learning for medical images.